 The problems facing inner city schools are in fact issues that are endemic to our society as a whole.
 With that in mind, this course will examine the relationship between the urban school and its larger social environment with special attention paid to the role of schools as agents of socialization, stratification and control in our society.

 East Asia is often mistakenly characterized as a culturally homogeneous region in popular discourse.
 However, this region has a long history of migration, which has been an important driving force in enriching their cultural diversity.
 This course examines the history and politics of internal and transnational migration in China, Korea and Japan from the 19th century to the 21st century.
 This course offers a comparative exploration of how migration impacts various aspects of each society, such as social inequality, ethno-racial identities, nationality and citizenship, gender and family, and political economy.
 This course investigates how the colonial past and globalization connect these regional powers and influence public attitudes and policies toward migration and diversity today.
-Offered intermittently.

 This course examines the structural and interpersonal bases of inequality, especially as they relate to differential opportunities, mobility, and power.
 Offered intermittently.

-This course examines religion as a social phenomenon emanating from culture and influencing society; its cohesive force and potential for social change.
+Religion as a social phenomenon emanating from culture and influencing society; its cohesive force and potential for social change.
 Offered intermittently.

 This course introduces students to the subject of nationalism and citizenship, one of the most fiercely contested topics in modern society.
 Through an examination of various theories and case studies, the historical, political, and cultural development of nationalism and citizenship will be explored in Latin America, Africa, Asia, and Eastern Europe.
 By looking at nationalism and citizenship from a more comparative perspective, an appreciation of how the subject affects political, social, and personal identity will be gained.
-Offered intermittently.
+Offered in Fall.

 This course provides an overview of sociological theories and research about education in modern societies, with a particular focus on the role of schooling in reproducing and/or redressing social inequalities.
 Topics include: major theories of education and society; the effects of school characteristics and funding on student achievement and educational attainment; the effects of social class on student achievement; the dynamics and impact of subcultures within schools; race, class, gender, and sexuality differences in curricula, instruction, school organization, and student experience; cross-national differences in educational systems; the commercialization of schooling; education-related controversies; and educational reform movements.
 The course considers education at a variety of levels, from preschool to university.
 Offered intermittently.

-This course examines the basic concepts, models, and theories used to understand large-scale social change.
+This course examines the basic concepts, models, and theories used to understand large scale social change.
 It uses historical and comparative analyses to look at the structural and psychological ramifications of major social changes in modern societies.
 Offered intermittently.

 This course examines sexuality as a social, cultural and political issue, placing particular emphasis on the social construction of lesbian and gay identities and communities in the United States.
 The course will explore the relationship between heterosexual culture and minority sexual cultures and how that relationship affects various social institutions (e.g. family, education, church, politics, etc.) as well as society's response to contemporary social problems.
-Offered every Fall.
+Offered in Fall.

 This course surveys the major principles and perspectives used by sociologists to explain social movements and revolution.
 It will examine the origins, strategies, recruitment, consequences, decline, and renewal of various social movements and revolutions, drawing on case studies from the industrialized states and the newly industrializing nations of the developing world.
 Offered intermittently.